 Prior to his arrival in France, Shaun spent eight years as Head of a large department in an academic grammar school in the north of England.
 Appointed Director of the Anglophone Section of the Lycée François Ier in Fontainebleau in 2010, he has been instrumental in establishing the school as the second (British) OIB oral examining centre in the Paris region.

 Betty Lau — Board Member

-Betty Lau has been teaching in the OIB community for over 15 years.
-Recently appointed Head of English and University Counselling in the Anglophone Section of the Sections Internationales de Sèvres, she teaches at the lycée level and is an adviser for universities in the UK.
+Betty Lau has been teaching in the OIB community for over 15 years and is currently Head of English and University Advising in the Anglophone Section of the Sections Internationales de Sèvres.
+She teaches and examines for OIB Language and Literature and is an adviser for universities in the UK.

 Nicholas Baker — Board member